-- " We will deploy \$682 million in new loans and investments over the next five years. - " BLUEHUB LOAN FUND will generate \$550 million in new lending to support real estate-related projects in low-income communities, particularly communities of color. - " BLUEHUB SUN will meet the needs of the housing market by offering foreclosure relief mortgage lending as demand and the market allow. - " ONE PERCENT FOR AMERICA will deploy 76,000 loans to immigrants seeking citizenship. - " BLUEHUB ENERGY will launch a pilot that monetizes the value of an electric car's battery to lower the up-front and operating expenses of an electric vehicle for people with low incomes. - " BlueHub will apply for at least \$150 million in tax credit investments through our NEW MARKETS TAX CREDITS (NMTC) program to finance businesses and community facilities in economically marginalized communities.1
+- " We will deploy \$682 million in new loans and investments over the next five years. - " BLUEHUB LOAN FUND will generate \$550 million in new lending to support real estate-related projects in low-income communities. - " BLUEHUB SUN will meet the needs of the housing market by offering foreclosure relief mortgage lending as demand and the market allow. - " ONE PERCENT FOR AMERICA will deploy 76,000 loans to immigrants seeking citizenship. - " BLUEHUB ENERGY will launch a pilot that monetizes the value of an electric car's battery to lower the up-front and operating expenses of an electric vehicle for people with low incomes. - " BlueHub will apply for at least \$150 million in tax credit investments through our NEW MARKETS TAX CREDITS (NMTC) program to finance businesses and community facilities in economically marginalized communities.1

-- " We will maximize our organization's ability to effectively pursue our mission while also prioritizing staff members' ability to lead happy, healthy, productive lives. - " We will continue to cultivate a culture of inclusive excellence that celebrates the diversity of who we are. - " We will enhance external efforts to deploy capital in underserved and marginalized communities to support borrowers who-due to systemic racism and other biases-have been denied access to capital. - " We will extend the boundaries of opportunity finance, providing capital and expertise that fill gaps and respond to emerging challenges in communities we serve. - " We will employ and expand our networks to advocate on behalf of low-income communities.
+- " We will maximize our organization's ability to effectively pursue our mission while also prioritizing staff members' ability to lead happy, healthy, productive lives. - " We will continue to cultivate a culture of inclusive excellence that celebrates who we are. - " We will enhance external efforts to deploy capital in underserved communities to support borrowers who have been denied access to capital. - " We will extend the boundaries of opportunity finance, providing capital and expertise that fill gaps and respond to emerging challenges in communities we serve. - " We will employ and expand our networks to advocate on behalf of low-income communities.